Korean Beef Stir-Fry

 - 1tablespoon canola oil

-- 8ounces flank steak, trimmed of fat and very thinly sliced against the grain
+- 8ounces flank steak, trimmed and very thinly sliced against the grain

 - 1tablespoon chopped garlic